playfulprogramming/playfulprogramming/content/blog/typescript-type-generics/index.md

 # Okay, but Why? {#logger-example}

 Why might we want to do this?
-[Returning an item as itself in a identity function](#generic-usecase-setup) is cool, but it's not very useful in its current state.
-That said, there ARE many many uses for generics in real-world codebases.
+[Returning an item as itself in an identity function](#generic-usecase-setup) is cool, but it's not very useful in its current state.
+That said, there **are** many, many uses for generics in real-world codebases.

 For example, let's say that we had the following JavaScript code that we wanted to use as a logger: